calexanderberg/adventOfCode22/README.md

 * SystemVerilog: Learning how a chip executes a program, and ASIC design
 * C: Low level.
+* Python: General.
 * Haskell: Functional.
 * Rust: Ownership based.
 * Tinygrad: Programming 2.0.
 Look at data in terms of tensors.

 Future languages:
 * Agda: Dependent Types
+* ?
+Ruby: Object Oriented ?
+(Just not sure if its worth it)

 This is my fun folder where I try to achieve both those goals.